scribd/Weaver/README.md

 ### (1) - Weaver command

-The Weaver can be installed using `Homebrew` or manually.
+Weaver can be installed using `Homebrew` or manually.

 #### Binary form